Checkmk/checkmk/CONTRIBUTING.md

 ### Consistency

-Be consistent in the terms you use for a thing.
-E.g. in case for a server one could say something like "host", "system", "server" or "device".
+Be consistent in the terms you use for a thing, e.g. in case of a server one could say something like "host", "system", "server" or "device".
 Decide to use one name for one thing and use it consistently in all translations.

 ## Copyright and Licensing